Alfred Wintle: First World War

-He was sent back to England to convalesce by the "infernal quacks"; it appeared that his war was over but Wintle had other ideas.
+Wintle was sent back to England to convalesce by the "infernal quacks"; it appeared that his war was over but Wintle had other ideas.
 He was soon planning his escape from the Southern General Hospital back to the front, attending a nurses-only dance in their billets (disguised as a nurse) before finally making his escape.
 He recorded that his monocle was a dead give-away and the particularly unpleasant matron was unimpressed with his antics.

 Wintle entrained for France with a warrant signed by a friend of his father's; he had a "moderately successful year of action" with the 119th Battery, 27th Brigade, Royal Field Artillery (RFA).
 His Military Cross was gazetted in The London Gazette of 2 April 1919, and the citation was published on 10 December.
 According to his obituary, he received his MC in the mail the same day it was announced in The London Gazette.
 The citation read:

 For marked gallantry and initiative on 4th November, 1918, near Jolimetz.
 He went forward with the infantry to obtain information, and personally accounted for thirty-five prisoners.
 On 9th November, 1918, he took forward his section well in front of the infantry, and throughout the day he showed initiative of a very high order and did excellent work.

-Wintle later recalled that he could not remember anything about either incident.

 Interwar years

 Wintle is said to have regarded the period between the First and Second World War as "intensely boring".
-He remained in the Army as a cavalry officer.
+He remained in the army as a cavalry officer.
 For four years he was seconded as an instructor in English at a French military school.